-Teller transactions
+3. Teller transactions:

-Tellers are the first line of defense for the bank in preventing fraud and minimizing litigation risk.
-While tellers are not the highest paid personnel in the bank, they can often prevent thousands, even millions, of dollars in litigation expenses and/
+Tellers are the first line of defense for the bank in preventing fraud and in minimizing its litigation risk.
+While tellers are not the highest paid personnel in the bank, they can often prevent thousands, even millions, of dollars in litigation expenses and/or settlement amounts in the manner in which they cash checks, take deposits, issue cashiers checks, and change addresses on accounts.
+Here are some examples:

-- A company bookkeeper wants to deposit a check made payable to his employer, ABC Corporation, into his personal account, another common type of bookkeeper fraud.
-Many banks refuse to deposit checks made payable to corporations to accounts other than the corporate account matching the name of the payee.
-This requirement prevents bookkeeper or other types of fraud. - A customer wants to obtain a cashiers check, but doesn't have sufficient collected funds in the account to pay for it.
-Banks should have policies and procedures to require that the payment for a cashiers check is drawn on collected funds, instead of uncollected funds.
+- A company bookkeeper wants to cash a check drawn on a corporation, a common type of bookkeeper fraud.
+Many banks have a policy against cashing checks drawn on corporate accounts.
+This procedure can prevent bookkeeper or other types of fraud. - A company bookkeeper wants to deposit a check made payable to his employer, ABC Corporation, into his personal account, another common type of bookkeeper fraud.
+Many banks refuse to deposit checks made payable to corporations to other than the corporate account matching the name of the payee.
+This requirement prevents bookkeeper or other types of fraud.

+- A customer wants to obtain a cashiers check, but doesn't not have sufficient collected funds in the account to pay for it: Banks should have policies and procedures to require that the payment for cashiers checks are drawn on collected funds, instead of uncollected funds.
 Otherwise, the bank is paying for the cashiers check with its own funds and it is potentially making an unsecured loan to the customer should the funds never become collected without going through the bank's stringent underwriting process.
-These cases often require litigation in order to collect payment.

-A fraudster pressures an elderly person to cash in a Certificate of Deposit prior to maturity in order to access the funds, a common type of elder abuse.
-The bank should have teller policies and procedures that address when an elderly person requests to cash in a Certificate of Deposit prior to maturity, in order to identify whether elder abuse is taking place.
-Elder abuse is defined as the illegal or improper use of an older adult's funds, property or assets.
+In many cases, these cases require litigation in order to collect payment. - A fraudster pressures an elderly person to cash in a Certificate of Deposit prior to maturity in order to access the funds, a common type of elder abuse: The bank should have teller policies and procedures that address when an elderly person requests to cash in a Certificate of Deposit prior to maturity, in order to identify whether elder abuse, defined as the illegal or improper use of an older adult's funds, property or assets, is taking place.

-Having written policies and procedures for all of these types of transactions, and making sure tellers are following them, can minimize litigation risk, and prevent book-keeper fraud, elder abuse or other types of fraud.
+Having written policies and procedures for all of these types of transactions, and making sure tellers are following them, can minimize litigation risk, and prevent bookkeeper fraud, elder abuse or other type of fraud.